External Funding

 Please contact the Grants Manager, Nicole Bauer, early in your proposal writing process for help with editing, budgets, compliance with RFP details, and collecting all of the necessary college information and approvals to complete your application.

-In addition, all grant proposal submissions need to be approved by your Department Chair and the Dean of the College.
+In addition, all grant proposal submissions need to be approved by your Department Chair and the Provost.
 Plan to complete the Request to Pursue External Funding [PDF] form no later than 10 business days before the deadline of your grant application.
 This gives us time to review everything, receive all the necessary permissions, and submit your application in a timely manner.

 Managing Your Award